vinay7330/Automate_worklogs_from_sheets_to_jira/README.md

 #Main func parameters :-
-parameter 1 :  Time sheet tab name like "July 2025" parameter 2 :  Starting column "alphabetic number" from where you want to start adding the work log which has been specified at the top like "A", "AE", "AI" parameter 3 :  Ending column "alphabetic number" till where you want to add the work log, ~~
+parameter 1 :  Time sheet tab name like "July 2025" parameter 2 :  Starting column "alphabetic number" from where you want to start adding the work log which has been specified at the top like "A", "AE", "AI" parameter 3 :  Ending column "alphabetic number" till where you which column to add the work log, ~~